Plan

 A huge lesson that I learnt over the years is to consider geo-arbitraging your insurance.
 This means that insurance can be cheaper in your home country compared to your residence country.
 Also, excluding high-cost regions (e.g. US) can result in more affordable premiums.

-For example: I chose FWD’s International Health Insurance for its SEA coverage plan due to my work travels.
+For example: I chose SafetyWing's Nomad Health for its international coverage plans due to my work travels and international lifestyle.

 Tip #6: Think ahead for retirement planning